Thanks, your email has been sent. Don’t forget to check your emails for their response.

 The Public Renewable Energy Planning Database shows that only six viable planning applications for wind projects in England have been submitted since the WMS was introduced, one of which has already been rejected.
 The remaining five applications comprise 22 turbines with a combined capacity of 42MW.
 None are community led schemes.

 Farmers have been amongst the key beneficiaries of small and medium scale wind energy developments in England and Wales, with renewable energy generation representing a vital source of revenue diversification.
-Around 500MW of medium sized wind is in private hands, providing around £125m annually to farming businesses (NFU) - as well as cutting farming business costs.
+Around 500MW of medium sized wind is in private hands, providing gross income of around £125m annually to farming businesses (NFU estimate) - as well as cutting farming business costs.
 Post-Brexit, farmers will need reliable sources of income and protection from energy price volatility more than ever.
 However, the most recent NFU Farmer Confidence Survey (autumn 2016) shows that while many forms of on-farm renewable energy continues to grow, the proportion of farmers deploying wind power has remained flat.

 Industrial energy consumers

-Onshore wind is currently the renewable energy generating technology that is most able to compete with conventional high carbon energy sources in an open market without public subsidy.
+Onshore wind is currently the renewable energy generating technology most able to compete with conventional high carbon energy sources in an open market without public subsidy.
 This is particularly true for PPA-based private wire development models, where behind-the-meter wind generation can allow industrial energy consumers to self-supply much of the power they need.
 Co-locating small and medium scale wind generation with power demand centres can help to minimise energy costs for UK business and industry - a key goal of the draft Industrial Strategy.
 If this was supported by increased energy management and efficiency savings and complemented by energy storage technologies, some industrial sites could become completely energy self-sufficient including EV and HV (Hydrogen Vehicle) charging stations.

 Community energy groups

 No community wind projects have submitted planning applications since the WMS was introduced, while one 7MW scheme in West Yorkshire withdrew its planning application.
 Recent survey work by Centre for Sustainable Energy (CSE) shows that a majority of planning officers in England believe the WMS makes it harder for communities to bring forward wind projects.
 Where one side of a community supports a scheme and another group opposes it, how should planning officers determine whether the application has the support of the community or not?
 This remains unclear, and stymies community groups with limited resources being able to bring forward projects that can bring local benefits.
-In practice, communities have lost agency as a consequence of a policy change that was supposed to give them more choice, not less.
+In practice, communities have lost agency as a consequence of a policy change whose stated aims included giving them more choice, not less.

 Onshore wind supply chain companies